palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 >   **Recall:** Of all patients that actually have cancer, what fraction did we correctly predict to have cancer?
 Defined as Number of true positives / number of actual positives

-INSERT Predicted and ACtual TABLE HERE (SEE SCREEN SHOT)

 <a href="{{site.url}}/img/wk6_3.png">
 <img src="{{site.url}}/img/wk6_3.png" width="400" height="350"/>
 </a>

 Given these two metrics, a function that always predicts no cancer will have undefined precision (0/0) and zero recall.
 Thus, it cannot possibly pass for a good algorithm even if it happens to lower the cross-validation error.